Articles Latex limit

 \int f(x) \, dx % Thin space before dx

-\sin x \cos x % Automatic spacing
+\sin x \cos x % Automatic spacing between operators

-a \cdot b % Centered dot
+a \cdot b % Centered multiplication dot

-% Manual spacing
+% Manual control

 \! % Negative thin space